Ajmaljalal/apex-tech-academy/FORMSPREE_SETUP.md

   - IT Specialist → submits to IT Specialist endpoint

 #### Detail Pages:
-- **ai-engineer-details.html**: Registration form submits to AI Engineer endpoint
+- **software-engineer-details.html**: Registration form submits to Software Engineer endpoint
 - **it-specialist-details.html**: Registration form submits to IT Specialist endpoint

 ### What You Get: